Vincent-Crescente/snowflake_airflow_dc_project/README.md

 ![description](./images/snowflake.png)

 This is the `Airflow UI`, with the dag name **snowflake_etl_pipeline** with the defined tasks (on the left) in the python script.
 Each can be clicked on and see it's logging.
+After nine tries and utilizing the logs tab I was able to debug and get all tasks/sql scripts to run successfully (10 green squares).

 ![description](./images/airflow_ui.png)